psathyrella/partis/readme.txt

 # -----------------------------------------------
-ham -- the fantastic HMM compiler
+ham -- the fantabulous HMM compiler